Suchendra13/Olivetti_Faces_LR/README.md

 # Classification of Olivetti Faces using Logistic Regression
- This projects helps us to understand the core concepts of classification of olivetti faces.
+ This projects helps us to understand the core concepts of classification of olivetti faces using the logistic regression.

  # Contents
  1. [Dataset](#dataset)